novatecstack/python-bootcamp/Module-09_Error_Handling/Readme.md

 # Understand how to handle errors in Python

-In this module, we will discuss how to handle exceptions in Python using `try`, `except`, and `finally` statements with the help of examples.
+In this module, we will learn how to handle exceptions in Python using `try`, `except`, and `finally` statements with the help of examples.

 In python, there could be basically two types of errors:
     1) Syntax Errors